 Inventory Control Level

-Inventory control level is the method that a company manages its inventory to maintain at a certain level which meets production need and minimize other costs, such as ordering and storage cost.
+Inventory control level is the method that a company manages its inventory to maintain at a certain level which meets production need and minimize ordering and storage cost.

 1. Inventory Reorder level

-Inventory reorder level is the material’s quantity on hand, which requires us to place the order to the supplier to get it for the production.
-Any missing order will be a potential risk of raw material shortage.
+Inventory reorder level is the level of material on hand, which requires us to place the order to the supplier.
+If we do not place order on time, it will be a potential risk of raw material shortage.

 Inventory reorder level = maximum usage x maximum lead time